Set up a query pipeline

 You duplicate the Default query pipeline in its current state.
 In the resulting Default Copy query pipeline, you create the following ranking weights rule:

 and associate this new rule with the following condition:

 when $source=="Internal Documentation"

-Copy of Default query pipeline as B. You route 30% of traffic to B.
+You set up an A/B test using the Default query pipeline as A, and the Default Copy query pipeline as B. You route 30% of the traffic to B.

-After a while (e.g., a week or month later), you inspect analytics reports and realize that your new ranking weights rule appears to have solved the relevance issue you had pinpointed before.
-You decide to apply this new rule to the production pipeline.
-You disable and delete the A/B test, and then delete the now useless
+After enough time has passed, you inspect the analytics reports again.
+The new rule appears to have solved the relevance issue that you had pinpointed, so you decide to apply it to the production pipeline.
+You disable and delete the A/B test, and then delete the now-useless Default Copy query pipeline.

 The Use query ranking expressions article explains how you can use query ranking expressions (QREs) to manually tune relevance in your search solution.